siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 **Supported join types**

-Following are the supported operations of join clause.
+Following are the supported operations of a join clause.

  *  **Inner join (join)**

-    The default behaviour of join, use `join` as the keyword to join both the streams.
+    This is the default behaviour of a join operation. `join` is used as the keyword to join both the streams.
 The output is generated only if there is a matching event in both the streams.

  *  **Left outer join**

-    Left outer join let you join two streams to be merged based on a condition.
-Use `left outer join` as the keyword to join both the streams.
+    The left outer join operation allows you to join two streams to be merged based on a condition. `left outer join` is used as the keyword to join both the streams.

-    Here it returns all the events of left stream even if there are no matching events in the right stream by having the right stream attribute values as nulls.
+    Here, it returns all the events of left stream even if there are no matching events in the right stream by having null values for the attributes of the right stream.

      **Example**

-    The following query generates output events for all events from `StockStream` stream regardless of a matching symbol being present in the `TwitterStream` stream.
+    The following query generates output events for all events from the `StockStream` stream regardless of whether a matching symbol exists in the `TwitterStream` stream or not.

     <pre>
     from StockStream#window.time(1 min) as S